kos0ng/ctf-writeups/solver/IJCTF2021/README.md

 - Data on 0x4080 and 0x41a0 passed to function on 0x2008,0x2028,0x2040,and 0x2062
 - 0x42C0 hold list of instruction consisting of 0x2008,0x2028,0x2040,and 0x2062 function
 - 0x43E0 hold list of instruction consisting of 0x2008,0x2028,0x2040,and 0x2062 function
-- List of instruction in 0x42C0 used to generate value that used to compare the value of comparison with argument from address 0x4080
+- List of instruction in 0x42C0 with argument from address 0x4080 used to generate value that will be compared with the value of comparison
 - List of instruction in 0x43E0 used to generate flag with argument from 0x41a0
 - The value on 0x4080 and 0x41a0 are shuffled ( random ) but paired , 0x4080 + x swap with 0x4080 + y , so 0x41a0 + x will be swapped with 0x41a0 + y too
-- The value on 0x42C0 and 0x43e0 are shuffled ( random ) but paired , 0x4080 + x swap with 0x4080 + y , so 0x41a0 + x will be swapped with 0x41a0 + y too
+- The value on 0x42C0 and 0x43e0 are shuffled ( random ) but paired , 0x42c0 + x swap with 0x42c0 + y , so 0x43e0 + x will be swapped with 0x43e0 + y too
 - All of list instruction in 0x42C0 and 0x43E0 have the same value for its argument ( paired )
 - So we can solve this by determining the order of instruction in 0x43E0 based on 0x42C0
 - Final solver : [solver_time.py](IJCTF2021/solver_time.py)